Ahasun/B.Sc_Thesis/README.md

 emotions.
 And the information included in these consumers’ feelings is crucial.
 As a result, language has a wide range of uses, including constructing empathetic chatbots to identify harmful online conduct, product evaluations, and artificial intelligence (AI) to grasp the emotions portrayed in language.
-As a result, he has chosen to identify the emotions in your work and rate it on a level of <strong>27</strong> emotions.We employed a machine learning method for this.
+As a result,we have chosen to identify the emotions in your work and rate it on a level of <strong>27</strong> emotions.We employed a machine learning method for this.
 We employed  <strong> Multinomial Naive Bayes, Linear SVC, SGD Classifier, Decision Tree, Random Forest, and Multilayer